-Polio Australia affiliates itself with a range of different organisations.
+Polio Australia is works with a range of different organisations.
 Click on their logos below to learn more about them:

 Ability First Australia is a national body of leading disability organisations working to achieve a fair go for Australians living with a disability.
 These organisations are amongst Australia’s oldest and most respected charities.
 All were established from the 1920’s onwards to support children living with the results of polio, cerebal palsy and related conditions.